simplesurance/goordinator/README.md

 - the base-branch can not be merged into the PR branch because of a merge-conflict,
-- its GitHub check status becomes negative or
+- a negative GitHub status or check run state is reported or
-- it became stale and its status have not changed for a longer time period.
+- it became stale, when it is update, approved and no check or status state has been reported for a longer time period.

 Updates for it are resumed when:
 - the PR or its base branch changed
-- the PR's status(es) check(s) became positive.
+- the PR's check runs and/or statuses  became positive.

 Autoupdater is used together with [Githubs auto-merge feature](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)